Matroska-Org/libebml/README.md

 # Building and installing

-## Building a released version
+## Building and installing the library

-libebml is based on autoconf and automake and requires only a C++ compiler.
-This means that the normal build process consists of the usual three steps:
+libebml is based on `cmake` and requires only a C++ compiler.
+This means that the normal build process consists of the usual steps:

-1. Configuration: `./configure`
+1. Create a build directory: `mkdir build ; cd build`
+2. Generate the make file: `cmake ..`
-2. Building: `make`
+3. Compilation: `make`
-3. Installation (run this as root): `make install`
+4. Installation (run this as root): `make install`

-## Building from git

-If you're building from git you must have the GNU autotools (`autoconf`, `automake`, `libtoolize`) installed.
-Then run the following two commands:

-1. `libtoolize`
-2. `autoreconf -vi`

-Afterwards continue with the steps listed for building a released version.
+## Customizing what's build with options

+By default only a static library is built.

+This library supports the usual `cmake` options for specifying installation paths (e.g. `-DCMAKE_INSTALL_PREFIX=/opt/libebml`).
+The following additional `cmake` options are supported:

+* `-DDISABLE_PKGCONFIG=YES` — don't generate and install the
+  `libebml.pc` package configuration module for `pkg-config`
+* `-DDISABLE_CMAKE_CONFIG=YES` — don't generate and install the
+  package configuration module for `cmake`.
+Note that building `libmatroska` requires that the `cmake` configuration is available.
+* `-DBUILD_SHARED_LIBS=YES` — build the shared library instead of the static one (default: no)

 ## Code of conduct